-Employment fell in first 2 years of Modi government
+Forget more jobs, employment fell in first 2 years of Modi government

 For a long time, there is a contention that India’s impressive growth story has been devoid of a similar expansion in jobs, with the proponents, on the other hand, calling the theory a hoax.
-In absence of comprehensive jobs data, India’s actual employment story remained uncorroborated and dependent on inputs about just eight core sectors.
+In absence of comprehensive jobs data, India’s actual employment story remained uncorroborated and dependent on just eight core sectors.
+Now, a more comprehensive database tracking employment stats in 27 sectors shows that employment rate indeed fell in 2014 and 2015 — the two high growth years.
+Besides these two years, employment also fell in 2012-13, and at a sharper rate, followed by a strong upswing.

-Now, a more comprehensive database tracking employment stats in 27 sectors shows that employment rate indeed fell in 2014 and 2015 — the two high growth years in which Narendra Modi headed the country as Prime Minister.
 An RBI-backed research by KLEMS India shows that the employment in 27 sectors fell by 0.2% and 0.1%, respectively.
 India’s GDP growth was 7.4% in 2014-15 and 8.2% in 2015-16.
 KLEMS India database is a research project supported by the Reserve Bank of India (RBI), to analyse productivity performance in the Indian economy at the disaggregated industry level.

 The sharpest fall in employment in last 10 years did not come only between 2014 and 2016, but two years prior to that in 2012-13.
 It was followed by a sharp rebound in the following year 2013-14 — the year that ended just before Lok Sabha elections.
 But again, the employment level fell in India in the years prior to two structural changes demonetisation in 2016 and the Goods and Services Tax (GST) in 2017.